jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_class.rst

   .. code-block:: python

     AssertionError: assert None
-        == 'Hi, my name is mary public and I am 26.'
+        == 'Hello, my name is mary public and I am 26.'

 * I copy and paste the string_ from the terminal_ to use as :ref:`the return statement`